MHLI

 STAY IN TOUCH

-The vernacular of the grand cathedrals of Gaudí and the Byzantine Empire and the architecture of medieval monasteries informed the contemplative mood of the dining room.
-Stuart Haygarth's celestially evocative, illuminated orb composed of individually strung elements collected from walks along the beach recalls the ethereal, atmospheric quality of intricate stained-glass windows.
-Below, a custom designed dual pedestal table stands like an altar in the shifting shadows of dappled light filtered through wool sablé woven sheers.
+Stuart Haygarth's celestially evocative, illuminated orb composed of individually strung elements washed ashore from the ocean recalls the ethereal, atmospheric quality of intricate stained-glass windows.
+Below, a dual pedestal table of our own design stands like an altar in the shifting shadows of dappled light filtered through wool sablé woven sheers.